zoopit/z-grid/readme.md

 ###Readme
-Z-Grid is a CSS flexible grid inspired(ish) by flexbox model using the calc() function.
+Z-Grid is a simple CSS flexible grid inspired(ish) by flexbox model using the calc() function.